OSGConnect/connectbook/start/account/starting-project.md

 ## Background

-We use OSG Connect Projects to organize science work.
-Projects in OSG are the means by which work by individual research groups is organized, resources granted access, and usage accounted for.
+Individual research groups
+are organized into projects on OSG Connect.
+Resource access and usage accounting is done on per-project basis.
-You should be a member of a project before you can use OSG Connect to submit jobs.
+You must be a member of a project before you can use OSG Connect to submit jobs.

 Below is the process by which **principal investigators or their delegates** can create, join, and manage projects within OSG